Howmet (HWM)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-Howmet has shown impressive cash profitability, enabling it to ride out cyclical downturns more easily while maintaining its investments in new and existing offerings.
-The company’s free cash flow margin averaged 8.9% over the last five years, better than the broader industrials sector.
+Howmet has shown robust cash profitability, enabling it to comfortably ride out cyclical downturns while investing in plenty of new offerings and returning capital to investors.
+The company’s free cash flow margin averaged 11.8% over the last five years, quite impressive for an industrials business.

-Taking a step back, we can see that Howmet’s margin expanded by 12.6 percentage points during that time.
-This is encouraging because it gives the company more optionality.
+Taking a step back, we can see that Howmet’s margin expanded by 12.3 percentage points during that time.
+This is encouraging, and we can see it became a less capital-intensive business because its free cash flow profitability rose more than its operating profitability.

-Howmet’s free cash flow clocked in at $134 million in Q1, equivalent to a 6.9% margin.
-This result was good as its margin was 1.7 percentage points higher than in the same quarter last year, building on its favorable historical trend.
+Howmet’s free cash flow clocked in at $530 million in Q4, equivalent to a 24.4% margin.
+This result was good as its margin was 4.5 percentage points higher than in the same quarter last year, building on its favorable historical trend.

 9. Return on Invested Capital (ROIC)